watchexec/watchexec/doc/watchexec.1.md

 **\--filter-file**=*PATH*

-:   Files to load filters from // TODO
+:   Files to load filters from

 Provide a path to a file containing filters, one per line.
 Empty lines and lines starting with \# are ignored.
 Uses the same pattern format as the \--filter option.

+This can also be used via the \$WATCHEXEC_FILTER_FILES environment variable.

 **-i**, **\--ignore**=*PATTERN*